- Cannabidiol (CBD), a compound found in hemp and cannabis plants, is becoming increasingly popular as a dietary supplement.

 - Sublingual tinctures: A sublingual tincture is CBD oil that generally comes in a small bottle with a dropper.
 Sublingual products are ingested by placing them under your tongue and allowing the oil to absorb.

 - CBD edibles: CBD edibles are a rapidly growing sector of the industry, including baked goods, candies and foods.
-CBD edibles have faced significant regulatory scrutiny from the U.S. Food and Drug Administration but remain commonly found products on the market today.
+CBD edibles have faced significant regulatory scrutiny from the U.S. Food and Drug Administration (FDA) but remain as commonly found products.

 - Vape concentrates: Vaporizer concentrates, such as CBD oils and waxes, are another common product.
 These can be used with an electronic device to vaporize and inhale the CBD product.